This post is also available in: Nederlands

 If you apply for a house sit in a big city, transportation will probably not be an issue.
 But if you apply for a house sit in a more remote area, always check if you can get there and how you can get there.
-House owners will often tell you if you need to have your own transportation, or if they leave a car for you behind.
+House owners will often tell you if you need to have your own transportation, or if they plan on leaving behind a car for you.

 Make sure you know that you can reach the location before you apply and that you can move around during the house sit.

 Always check out the location.
 Take a couple of minutes to Google the location you want to apply for and figure out the following things: